theislab/superexacttestpy/README.md

 The function plot has some optional arguments:

--   degree: the degree of the intersection you want to compute.
+-   `degree`: the degree of the intersection you want to compute.
--   sort_by: on what you want to sort the bars "degree" or "p_val"
+-   `sort_by`: on what you want to sort the bars "degree" or "p_val"
--   show_count: if True, the number of genes in the intersection is shown.
+-   `show_count`: if True, the number of genes in the intersection is shown.
--   size: tuple of the figsize
+-   `size`: tuple of the figsize
--   background_color: the color of the background of the plot.
+-   `background_color`: the color of the background of the plot.

 <p align="center">
   <img src="./sketch/supertest.png?raw=true" style="width:75%">